 Ballistix® Memory Troubleshooting

-If your Ballistix memory is crashing, overheating or not running as expected, below is a list a considerations to troubleshoot the problem:
+If your Ballistix memory is crashing, overheating or not running as expected, below is a list of considerations (in addition to those for standard memory upgrades) to troubleshoot the problem:

 - Does your system have an adequate power supply?
 If you are unsure, use an online power supply calculator to help you calculate the power consumption of your system.

 - Does your system have adequate cooling?
 Adding memory and other components to your system will increase the heat generated inside the case, which can cause instability issues if not properly ventilated.
 Case fans are relatively inexpensive to add to your system to improve air flow and aid with cooling.

 - Did you verify that your chipset and CPU support the memory speed you are trying to run?
 Did you check your timings and voltage to make sure they are at the advertised settings?
 If these areas are not properly set up then your memory may lose stability.
 Please note that replacing the memory will not necessarily solve the problem because it is a symptom and not the root cause of the problem.

 - Are you not acheiving advertised speeds for your new Ballistix memory?
 If you are not, it might be necessary to boot into your BIOS and enable an XMP profile.
 In almost all cases, you will want to set XMP to profile 1, as this will allow you to achieve the advertised speeds that we list.
 In some cases, you may see multiple XMP profiles in your BIOS, but you will normally just stick with profile 1.
 Additional XMP profiles will typically just have different levels of overclocking or custom timings so it is best to run with profile 1, as this tends to be the most stable.

 - If you are overclocking your memory, relax your settings to those of the XMP profiles to verify whether the higher frequency is the source of instability.